hashicorp/terraform/website/docs/registry/modules/publish.html.md

 with your repository.
 We require access to your email address so that we can email you alerts about your module.
 We will not spam you.

-The upload page will list your available repositories.
+The upload page will list your available repositories, filtered to those that match the [naming convention described above](#Requirements).
 This is shown in the screenshot below.
 Select the repository of the module you want to add and click "Create Module."

+TODO: screenshot

 In a few seconds, your module will be created.